The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 The Royal Museum of Mariemont (BE)

-As part of a larger project, the Royal Museum of Mariemont will lay the ground for a digital transition by mapping out the museum’s business architecture to identify ICT opportunities, assessing past digital activities, brainstorming future digital storytelling ideas and creating staff training opportunities in 3D modelling software.
-The final goal is to address the challenge of attracting and creatively engaging “non” or “absent” and “future” visitors and stakeholders.
-The Museum will resort to design thinking methods for qualitative audience analyses of ecosystem stakeholders and young descendants of the museum’s existing patrons (Friends of Mariemont) and develop a new interactive visitor experience from 3D scans of several key works from its collections.
+As part of a larger project, the Royal Museum of Mariemont laid the ground for a digital transition by mapping out the museum’s business architecture to identify ICT opportunities, assessing past digital activities, brainstorming future digital storytelling ideas, and creating staff training opportunities in 3D modeling software.
+The museum aims to address the challenge of attracting and creatively engaging “non” or “absent” and “future” visitors and stakeholders.
+Using design thinking methods for qualitative audience analyses of ecosystem stakeholders and young descendants of the museum’s existing patrons (Friends of Mariemont), the museum developed a new interactive visitor experience from 3D scans of several key works from its collections.

 AR Quest: Urajärvi Mansion